New Orleans Water Quality at a Glance

 - Abundant Supply: The Mississippi River provides virtually unlimited water volume, ensuring quantity is never a concern even during drought conditions.

-- Treatment Challenges: River water requires extensive treatment for turbidity, sediment, and agricultural/industrial contaminants that enter the watershed throughout the Mississippi Basin.
+- Treatment Challenges: River water requires extensive treatment for turbidity, sediment, PFAS contamination from upstream industrial sources, and agricultural/industrial contaminants that enter the watershed throughout the Mississippi Basin.

 Comprehensive Treatment Process

-- Multi-Stage Treatment: Carrollton Water Treatment Plant employs enhanced coagulation, sedimentation, filtration, and disinfection processes specifically designed for challenging river water.
+- Multi-Stage Treatment: Carrollton Water Treatment Plant employs enhanced coagulation, sedimentation, filtration, and disinfection processes specifically designed for challenging river water, though PFAS removal requires specialized treatment not currently in place.

-- Disinfection System: Primary chloramination with advanced monitoring ensures effective pathogen control throughout the distribution system.
+- Disinfection System: Primary chloramination with advanced monitoring ensures effective pathogen control throughout the distribution system but creates disinfection byproducts that exceed health guidelines.

-- Corrosion Control: Optimized treatment using phosphate additives and pH adjustment minimizes lead leaching from aging pipes and service connections.
+- Corrosion Control: Optimized treatment using phosphate additives and pH adjustment aims to minimize lead leaching, though widespread lead service lines continue to pose significant contamination risks.

 Hurricane Resilience Improvements

-- Power Redundancy: Multiple backup power sources, including dedicated turbines and generators, maintain treatment plant operation during grid outages.
+- Power Redundancy: Multiple backup power sources, including dedicated turbines and generators, maintain treatment plant operation during grid outages, though power failures still occasionally trigger boil water advisories.

-- Emergency Response: Comprehensive protocols developed post-Katrina ensure rapid system restoration following storms or flooding events.
+- Emergency Response: Comprehensive protocols developed post-Katrina ensure rapid system restoration following storms or flooding events, with improvements continuing through 2025.

-- Critical Infrastructure Elevation: Key electrical and mechanical components elevated above flood levels to ensure continuity of operations.
+- Critical Infrastructure Elevation: Key electrical and mechanical components elevated above flood levels to ensure continuity of operations, as demonstrated during recent advisory events.

 Aging Infrastructure Challenges

-New Orleans faces significant challenges with a water system that includes pipes dating to the early 1900s.
+New Orleans faces significant challenges with a water system that includes pipes dating to the early 1900s and over 15,000 lead service lines requiring replacement by 2037 under new EPA regulations.
 The city estimates 40% of treated water is lost through leakage in the distribution system, substantially above the national average.
 SWBNO’s ongoing infrastructure program prioritizes lead service line replacement, water main rehabilitation, and leak detection initiatives.
 The city’s unique geography below sea level complicates repairs, often requiring special drainage procedures before work can begin.
-Despite these challenges, dedicated infrastructure funding from FEMA, state grants, and local bond measures is accelerating system improvements, with a focus on both water quality and reliability for this culturally significant American city.
+Recent boil water advisories in January 2025 due to power surges highlight ongoing infrastructure vulnerabilities.
+Despite these challenges, dedicated infrastructure funding from FEMA, state grants, and local bond measures is accelerating system improvements, with a focus on both water quality and reliability for this culturally significant American city facing severe contamination issues.

 Recommendations for New Orleans Residents